ashbaldry/ashbaldry.github.io/_posts/2022-07-shiny-multimedia.md

 </div>
 </section>

-As well the visual differences, there is also some functionality that exists in the Chromium version that isn't present in the Firefox version.
+Along with the visual differences, there is also some functionality that exists in the Chromium based browsers that isn't present in the Firefox browser.
 Chromium adds the ability to download the track or change the playback speed using the vertical ellipsis.

 The two browsers also calculate the length of tracks differently.
 In the example video Chromium floors the video duration of 46.6 seconds to 0:46, whereas Firefox rounds up to 0:47.